The University of Alabama Data & Information Overview

 The student loan default rate at UA is 5.1%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 How Much Money Do UA Graduates Make?bachelor's degree recipients from UA make around $44,500 per year during the early years of their employment.
-This is good news for future UA graduates since it is 12% more than the average college graduate's salary of $39,802 per year.
+That's great news for UA students since it is 12% more than the average college graduate's salary of $39,802 per year.

 Location of The University of Alabama